spragaa/silence/file_server/README.md

 Current state:
 once file server client receives the file, it can upload it to file server

+1. ask user for the file name in his local env
+2. async send default message with filename if provided
+3. run another async function, that will send requests with chunks of data (filename, number of chunk, is last, chunk data)
+4. server receives response to send message -> write filename into metadata, continue normal operations
+5. server receives response with a chunk of data -> file_server_client sends it directly to file_server (file is stored in ram only)
+6. step 5 repeats n times, where n - number of file chunks
+7. once done, file is stored on the file_server, send response to the client that file is succesfully processed
+8. sending file to the receiver should be uno reverse, (I'm not sure if it make sense to directly send file from char server to receiver tho) server downloads chunks of file from file_server, and sends these chunks to the receiver client, receiver client on the other hand packs the file into one thing and store locally
+*** lets first implement the logic to store file on file_server and then download it from there
+    then when we will be able to handle online and offline users, then I think I could think about adding sender -> server -> receiver and not not sender -> server -> file_server -> server -> receiver

 ## file sending workflow
 1. client chooses the media file
 2. we have a connection beetwen server and client -> we can send the file fully as a binary stream